cannatag/ldap3/docs/manual/source/abstraction.rst

 - search_level(): force a Level search.

-- search_sub_tree(): force a whole sub-tree search, starting from 'base'.
+- search_subtree(): force a whole sub-tree search, starting from 'base'.

 - search_object(): force a object search, DN to search must be specified in 'base'.